Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 |Region|Defines the Azure region in which the deployment should run.
 The available Azure regions are listed at [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region).
 The available Azure regions if using Azure NFS file shares are listed in the "Available regions" section at [How to create an NFS share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).
 |Location|Defines the location in Microsoft Azure where these resources should be created.
 This is derived from the Resource group.|
 |SAS Depot Location|Specifies the URI of the Azure Blob Store where the software depot was uploaded.|
+|SAS Plan File Location|Specifies the URI to download the plan file from as currently specified in the Azure Blob Store.
+Leave blank if the plan file is stored in the depot blob.
 |Use a New or Existing Virtual Network?|Specifies whether to use a new or existing network.|
 |Existing Virtual Network Resource Group|Specifies the resource group if using an existing virtual network.
 Leave blank if using a new network.
 Otherwise enter the resource group for the existing network|
 |Virtual Network Name|Use the default value (recommended).|